The 5 Best Road Trips In The USA For Language Learners

 Begin in San Francisco and make your way south along the coast through Santa Barbara and Los Angeles before ending in San Diego, all of which have Spanish names.
 Take in Spanish colonial architecture, eat tacos and enchiladas, and visit Latino communities to hear Spanish spoken on the streets while you travel.

 California has a string of 21 Spanish missions along its coast that date from the mid-1700s.
 These missions retain a strong Spanish influence and function as both contemporary cultural destinations as well as reminders and preservers of an often violent past.

 The missions acted as a crucial influence in the spread of Spanish architecture throughout the western United States.
 For more information and history on the missions, go to the California Missions website.

 During your stay in Los Angeles, pay a visit to Olvera Street (Calle Olvera), which is the city's oldest street and where the original Spanish settlement was established, El Pueblo de Nuestra Señora Reina de los Ángeles.
-Today, the area is recognized for its Mexican-style outdoor marketplace and puestos (street food stalls), as well as a variety of museums and cultural activities.

 2. French Language In The United States